jeremy-clerc/gopaste/README.md

 go run
 ```

 By default it listen on port 8080

 This version works, there is no input size limits, submit rate limit, so be
 careful where you use it.

-There is no expiration rules, you can create your own
-cron to clean the pastes.
+## Clean expired pastes

+Use maintenance/remove_expired.pl in cron job

+Default expiration is 1hour, max expiration is 1 week

 ## Todo
 * Add more test